5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools & Materials to make round hemp pendant lightsTools & Materials to make round hemp pendant lights

-Step 1: Remove existing bulbs
+Step 1: Remove Existing Bulbs

 if you have existing pendant lights in your room, remove the bulbs

-Step 2: Mix wood glue and water
+Step 2: Mix the Adhesive

 Prepare a jar or bowl to mix the adhesive soak.
 Use a 1:1 ratio of wood glue to water

-Step 3: Mark guide circles on the plastic balls
+Step 3: Mark the Openings

 Draw a small circle at the top (for the lamp socket)